 Physical changes that are part of the normal aging process can affect the way your body handles medicines.
 For example, your liver and kidneys may not work as well to eliminate the medicine from your body.
 So, it is important to talk with your doctors when taking prescription and over-the-counter (OTC) medicines, herbals, and supplements.

 Drug interactions.
 Taking multiple medicines can lead to adverse drug interactions.
 A drug interaction is when one medicine affects the way another medicine works.
-If you are taking two or more medicines, be sure to check with your doctor and/or pharmacist to avoid unexpected drug interactions.
-Herbal or dietary supplements and OTC medicines you may be taking.
+If you are taking two or more medicines, including herbal or dietary supplements and OTC medicines, be sure to check with your doctor and/or pharmacist to avoid unexpected drug interactions.

 Drug-food interactions.
 Food and beverages (alcohol and non-alcohol) can interact with medicines.
 For example, grapefruit juice should be avoided when taking cholesterol-lowering medicine such as Zocor (simvastatin).
 Ask your pharmacist or doctor about any foods or beverages that should be avoid while taking prescribed or OTC medicines.
 This information can also be found by reading the Drug Facts label on OTC medicines and the Medication Guide or leaflet that comes with your prescription medicines.